openownership/bods-dev-handbook/feature_development.md

 ## Implementation proposal tickets

-Once the need for a new feature in BODS has been well-described in a feature development ticket, proposals can be made about how to implement the feature.
+Once the need for a new feature in BODS has been well-described in a feature development ticket, anyone can make a proposal about how to implement the feature.

-A [template](https://github.com/openownership/data-standard/issues/new/choose) exists for implementation proposals.
-You can see it in action for [state-owned enterprises here](https://github.com/openownership/data-standard/issues/363).
-The title of the GitHub ticket should be 'Implementation proposal: XXXXX no.Y' where XXXXX is the feature name in the linked ticket.
-Y will be 1, if this is the first proposal to address a feature.
+A [form](https://github.com/openownership/data-standard/discussions/new?category=feature-implementation) exists for implementation proposals.
+You can see an implementation proposal for [state-owned enterprises here](https://github.com/openownership/data-standard/issues/363).
+The title of the GitHub discussion should be 'Implementation proposal: XXXXX' where XXXXX is the feature name in the linked ticket.
 It is important to link back from the proposal to the ‘parent’ feature development ticket.
-The rest of the template is only a suggestion - you may need to veer away from it, depending on the feature.

 It is important in a proposal to give enough information for people to understand the gist of the idea and its ramifications so that they can helpfully critique it.
 But there should not be so much detail that it obscures the salient points or that - in the event that there are flaws in the proposal and it is not implemented - time and effort is wasted.

-People can comment on the proposal ticket, questioning, refining and developing the implementation proposal.
-Interactions and work on this ticket represent a collaborative process.
-Proposals may be paused, withdrawn, or developed into draft implementation plans.
-Update the 'Proposal status' as thinking progresses on this thread.
-Highlight changes or updates to the proposal within thread comments, with a clear 'Updated proposal' heading.

 If there is an entirely different approach to implementing a feature in BODS, it may be appropriate to submit an alternative implementation proposal, in which case a new implementation proposal ticket should be created.
 It should - again - be linked back to the parent feature ticket.
-The proposal number in the new ticket title, Y, should be incremented to indicate that this is a new and separate implementation idea.
+The titles of alternative implementation proposals for the same feature should be edited to clearly distinguish them (for example, by adding the suffixes "(option 1)" and "(option 2)").

 **Links**: [Create an implementation proposal ticket](https://github.com/openownership/data-standard/issues/new/choose)  |  [Example of an implementation proposal ticket](https://github.com/openownership/data-standard/issues/363)

+## Checking for broad consensus on an implementation proposal

+People can comment on proposal tickets, questioning, refining and developing the implementation proposal.
+Interactions and work on such tickets represent a collaborative process.
+Proposals may be paused, withdrawn, or developed into rough implementation plans.
+Update the 'Proposal status' as discussion progresses.
+Highlight changes or updates to the proposal within thread comments, with a clear 'Updated proposal' heading.

+Once refinement of the proposal has taken place, community members should be given at least two weeks to review the updated proposal.
+This final period of consultation should have a clear deadline.

+If responses during this time indicate that there is not broad consensus about proceeding with implementation as proposed, the proposal will be suspended.
+Otherwise, the consensus will be noted and the implementation phase can begin.

 ## Drafting an implementation plan